 By Chris Trotter*

 *Chris Trotter has been writing and commenting professionally about New Zealand politics for more than 30 years.
-His work may be found at http://bowalleyroad.blogspot.com.
-He writes a fortnightly column for interest.co.nz.
+He writes a weekly column for interest.co.nz.
+His work may also be found at http://bowalleyroad.blogspot.com.